Yibizo/reto-movimiento-steam-eq-6/GDD.md

 - everything is done in pixel art style to remain consistent
 - Characters utilize black outlines in order to stand put from the environment
 - interactables throughout the overworld have a distinctive style to them

-What kinds of colors will you be using?
-Do you have a limited palette to work with?
-A post-processed HSV map/image?
-Consistency is key for immersion.

-What kind of graphic style are you going for?
-Cartoony?
-Pixel-y?
-Cute?
-How, specifically?
-Solid, thick outlines with flat hues?
-Non-black outlines with limited tints/shades?
-Emphasize smooth curvatures over sharp angles?
-Describe a set of general rules depicting your style here.

-	Well-designed feedback, both good (e.g. leveling up) and bad (e.g. being hit), are great for teaching the player how to play through trial and error, instead of scripting a lengthy tutorial.
-What kind of visual feedback are you going to use to let the player know they’re interacting with something?
-That they *can* interact with something?

 ## Graphics Needed